mehulagg/gitlab_test/doc/user/packages/container_registry/index.md

 Credentials must be provided for authorization to any non-public registry.
 Only project members may access private, GitLab hosted registries.

-There are two ways to do authenticate:
+There are two ways to authenticate:

 - By using a [personal access token](../../profile/personal_access_tokens.md).
 - By using a [deploy token](../../project/deploy_tokens/index.md).